-The following were transactions with Related Parties during the year ending September 30, 2010 and subsequently during 2010 and into 2011:
+The following were transactions with Related Parties during the year ending September 30, 2011 and during 2010:

-- Certain directors and officers of the Company and Arch Biotech subscribed for 1,058,000 Common Shares of the above mentioned Private Placement which closed on May 7, 2010, representing aggregate gross proceeds of \$529,000 (the "Insider Subscriptions").
-Each Insider Subscription constitutes a "related party transaction" within the meaning of Multilateral Instrument 61-101 - Protection of Minority Securityholders in Special Transactions ("MI 61-101").
-However, the completion of transactions contemplated by the Insider Subscriptions are exempt from both the formal valuation and minority shareholder approval requirements of MI 61-101 as neither the fair market value of the Common Shares issued to, or the consideration paid by, such persons will exceed 25% of the Company's market capitalization. - During 2007 and up to January 28, 2010, Richard Muruve, a director and current CEO of the Company, has lent a total of approximately \$349,846 (including accrued interest) to the Company for working capital purposes.
+- ➤ During July, 2011 the Company extended overhead arrangements with the UofC, a shareholder of the Company.
+More details can be found in ITEM 8 above. - ➤ On April 15, 2011, the company announced it granted 250,000 stock options with an exercise price of \$0.90 per common share and a term of 5 years to a director, pursuant to the terms of the Company's stock option plan.
+The shares of the Company closed at \$0.73 on April 14, 2011 on the Canadian National Stock Exchange. - ➤ Certain directors and officers of the Company and Arch Biotech subscribed for 1,058,000 Common Shares of the above mentioned Private Placement which closed on May 7, 2010, representing aggregate gross proceeds of \$529,000 (the "Insider Subscriptions").
+Each Insider Subscription constitutes a "related party transaction" within the meaning of Multilateral Instrument 61-101 Protection of Minority Securityholders in Special Transactions ("MI 61-101").
+However, the completion of transactions contemplated by the Insider Subscriptions are exempt from both the formal valuation and minority shareholder approval requirements of MI 61-101 as neither the fair market value of the Common Shares issued to, or the consideration paid by, such persons will exceed 25% of the Company's market capitalization.

+➤ During 2007 and up to January 28, 2010, Richard Muruve, a director and current CEO of the Company, has lent a total of approximately \$357,,000 (including accrued interest) to the Company for working capital purposes.
 The Company must pay the current Canadian Prime Lending Rate plus 100 basis points on the outstanding amount borrowed.